yerlansharipov/vcard/README.md

 - Press "Generate vcard" button
 - Show it to your new friend to scant QR code (Every native camera app has capability of reading QR codes)
 - QR code contains infromation in .vcf format.
 Therefore it will imported directly to contacts
+- If you reboot the app previous information will be saved.
+Therefore, initial QR code will be generated on launch

 ## Lessons Learned
 - Programming in Swift